NeuralSyntaxLab/lab-handbook/Surgical Procedures/general_surgical_procedures.md

 	- Scissors
 	- Scalpel holder + blades.
 	- Dura picks
+	- Ice bucket

+:bangbang: If a possible outcome of the surgery is a perfusion of the animal then preparations should be made following the [euthanasia protocol] and the perfusion protocol
 **The following materials are prepared:**

 * :bangbang: 70% Ethanol in a testube stand